munificent/craftinginterpreters/book/parsing-expressions.md

 factor → factor ( "*" | "/" ) unary
 ```

-This is technically correct, but the fact that the first non-terminal in the body of the rule is the same as the head of the rule means this production is **left recursive**.
-Some parsing techniques, including the one we're going to use, have trouble with left recursion, so instead we'll use this other formulation:
+This is correct, but the fact that the first nonterminal in the body of the rule
+is the same as the head of the rule means this production is **left recursive**.
+Some parsing techniques, including the one we're going to use, have trouble with
+left recursion.
+Instead, we'll use this other style:

 ```lox
 factor → unary ( ( "/" | "*" ) unary )*
 ```

 At the grammar level, this sidesteps left recursion by saying a factor is a flat
 *sequence* of multiplications and divisions.
-This mirrors the code we'll use to parse a sequence of factors.
-When we apply this transformation to every precedence level of binary operators, we get:
+This mirrors the code we'll use to
+parse a sequence of factors.

+If we rejigger all of the binary operator rules in the same way, we get:

 ```lox
 expression → equality